-Second and Third Language options
+Second and Third Language Options

-The school offers Tamil as an additional language from the age of 6 and Hindi as a 3rd language from Grades 4 to 8.
+The school offers Tamil as an additional language from Grade 1 upwards and Hindi as a third language from Grades 4 to 8.
 The school believes that acquisition of more than one language will enrich personal development of children.